HR Kemp author profiles are on Amazon and Goodreads. Click on the icon to open the profiles.

 My writing process

 Deadly Secrets is my debut novel.
 I’m a slow writer and this novel took many years to write (and rewrite).
 The corporate and political world inspired me with ‘what if’ questions which generated plot ideas.
 I started writing and at the same time, learning about the craft of novel-writing, plot and character development.
 Creative writing is very different from the business writing I'd done for most of my working life.
-It's been fun and challenging, so much so that I’m currently editing the first draft of a second political conspiracy thriller/mystery and the beginnings of a third sits in the bottom drawer awaiting my attention.
+It's been fun and challenging, so much so that I’m currently editing the first draft of a second political conspiracy thriller/mystery and the beginning of a third novel sits in the bottom drawer awaiting my attention.

 My novel is plot-driven but also has a strong focus on the central characters.
 I like the idea of heroines and heroes who are ordinary people being stretched by extraordinary issues.
 My main characters are not government agents, spies or professional advocates nor are they gun-toting police officers.
 They’re everyday people, in ordinary jobs, who become embroiled in a powerful conspiracy and lives hang in the balance.
 They are forced to choose between their own safety and standing up for what is right.